Climate-based broccoli planting guide for Cleveland, Ohio

 Typical days to maturity 60–75

-Gardeners usually start indoors around February 18 and plant outdoors from about March 25.
+Broccoli is usually started indoors around February 18 and planted outdoors during the normal local window of March 25 to April 8.
 Most varieties need about 60–75 days to reach maturity once they are in the garden.

 Broccoli is usually an easy seasonal fit in Cleveland.
 The more useful question is how to turn that margin into better sizing, steadier growth, and a cleaner finish.